 Composer to Composer

-CFA alums and composers Missy Mazzoli and Valerie Coleman discuss the privacy of their craft, the vulnerability of performing
+Missy Mazzoli and Valerie Coleman discuss the privacy of composing, the vulnerability of performing

 Grammy-nominated composer and flutist Valerie Coleman uses her “skillfully wrought, buoyant music” (New York Times) as a form of storytelling: in one chamber work, nomadic Roma tribes journey along dusty roads while a flute sonata gives voice to slaves trafficked from West Africa.
 Coleman (BUTI’89, CFA’95) premiered her latest piece, Shot Gun Houses, a suite for clarinet and string quartet based on the life of Muhammad Ali, in 2018.

-Mazzoli and Coleman were both listed among the top 35 women composers in classical music by the Washington Post in 2017.
-Their work has been performed at Carnegie Hall and the Kennedy Center, among other venues, though never in the same season.
-Mazzoli is the founder (and keyboardist) of the all-female chamber music ensemble Victoire.
-Coleman is the founder (and flutist) of the Grammy-nominated all-female chamber music ensemble Imani Winds—which has performed Mazzoli’s music.
+Mazzoli and Coleman were both listed among the top 35 women composers in classical music by the Washington Post.
+Their work has been performed at Carnegie Hall and Kennedy Center, among other venues, though never in the same season.
+Mazzoli is the founder of (and keyboardist in) the all-female chamber music ensemble Victoire.
+Coleman is the founder of (and flutist in) the Grammy-nominated all-female chamber music ensemble Imani Winds—which has performed Mazzoli’s music.